-(a) General Rule.
-A student may satisfy the academic credit graduation requirement described in paragraph Graduation Requirements of the Code by earning classroom credits, non-classroom credits, clinical credits and directed research credits.

-(b) Limitations.
-Academic credit earned under paragraph Academic Credits is subject to the following limitations:

-(1) Course Load Limitation.
+- (a) General Rule.
+A student may satisfy the academic credit graduation requirement described in paragraph Graduation Requirements of the Code by earning classroom credits, non-classroom credits, clinical credits and directed research credits. - (1) SJD CREDITS.
+The SJD degree should be completed within three years.
+Should additional time be needed, student's dissertation supervisor and student shall request approval of additional time from the Assistant Dean.
+If approved, student will be given one additional semester for each extension.
+During the extended additional semester, and each additional semester thereafter, student will be enrolled in six dissertation research credits. - a.
+Student may substitute the six dissertation research credits during an extended additional semester with six credit hours of classroom courses. - (b) Limitations.
+Academic credit earned under paragraph Academic Credits is subject to the following limitations: - (1) Course Load Limitation.
 Registration for courses for which academic credit is available is subject to course load limitations imposed by paragraph Course Load of the Code.

-(2) Non-Classroom Credit.
+- (2) Non-Classroom Credit.
 No student may earn more than 8 non-classroom credits.
-International students intending to take a Bar Exam in the United States should refer to the specific limitations promulgated by the specific rules of that state.

-(3) Directed Research Credit.
+International students intending to take a Bar Exam in the United States should refer to the specific limitations promulgated by the specific rules of that state. - (3) Directed Research Credit.
 In general, no student may earn more than 2 directed research credits.
 A student may earn up to an additional 2 directed research credits with approval of the Assistant Dean of Graduate Programs.
-Upon petition of the academic advisor, The Assistant Dean of Graduate Programs, may grant a request for this additional directed research.
+Upon petition of the academic advisor, The Assistant Dean of Graduate Programs, may grant a request for this additional directed research. - (4) Transfer Credits for LLM.

-(4) Transfer Credits.
 At the Assistant Dean's discretion, a candidate for the Master of Law degree may transfer credits for courses taken at an institution if the courses were completed with a grade of B or better; and the work was completed no earlier than three years prior to the date of matriculation for the graduate degree at Widener University Delaware Law School.
 The Assistant Dean's decision to grant or deny transfer credit is not appealable.
-No more than nine hours of transfer credits can count toward the Master of Law degree.
+No more than nine (9) hours of eligible transfer credits can count toward the Master of Law degree.
+Transfer grades will not be counted in computing the student's cumulative grade point average. - (5) (4) Transfer Credits for SJD.
+At the Assistant Dean's discretion, a candidate for the Doctor of Juridical Science degree may transfer credits for courses taken at an institution if the courses were completed with a grade of B or better; and the work was completed no earlier than three years prior to the date of matriculation for the graduate degree at Widener University Delaware Law School.
+The Assistant Dean's decision to grant or deny transfer credit is not appealable.
+No more than twelve (12) hours of eligible transfer credits can count toward the Doctor of Juridical Science degree.
 Transfer grades will not be counted in computing the student's cumulative grade point average.